 “A passive and ignorant citizenry will never create a sustainable world.” -Andrew Gaines

-Every day our daily obligations change & we are pulled in many different ways.
+Every day daily obligations change & we are pulled in many different directions.
 And more often than not many parents are doing what is best for their children and performing in their daily lives for their children.
 In other cases this may not be true.

-We believe that as parents we need to always put our children first.
-Even if this means having to put our individual differences aside.
+We believe children should always come first in a household.
+Even if this means having to put individual differences aside.
 Sometimes it is best to be an observer before making hasty decisions.
-It is always best to look around and assess every situation from every direction in order to make the best decisions for our children.
+It is always best to look around and assess every situation from every direction in order to make the best decisions for children.

 There are many different types of households.
 Single parent households are often faced with higher demands.
 Join parent groups and talk to others around you if you are a single parent.
 There is much help out there & sometimes just by socializing you find exactly what you were looking for!
 So get out there!
-If you are a married parent open up your heart & mind to today's ever changing family structures and offer your wisdom and support to single parent household seeking guidance.
-If you need resources or want to socialize, we can help, just seek us out.
+If you are a married parent open up your heart & mind to today's ever changing family structures and offer your wisdom and support to other family households seeking guidance.

 Always stay POSITIVE!
 Positive thinking will get you to your destination quicker and happier!
 And always put your children first!